AshampooSystems/boden/doc_input/winuwp_layout.md

 Arrange arranges child views.
 Usually the children are sized according to their DesiredSize property, i.e. the result of the last Measure call.

-### Last Measure result restricts size

-It is a little more complicated than that, though.
+### DesiredSize and available space

 Measure has a parameter called availableSize, which indicates how much space the parent has assigned to the child view.
 The child view can then return a DesiredSize that tries to fit into that space (possibly adjusting the internal content layout, like breaking text into lines).
 The DesiredSize property is initialized with the last Measure result, whether availableSize was set or not.

-So it is always the last Measure result.
+### DesiredSize result restricts final size

 There are some restrictions for the final size a control can get in Arrange.
 A UI element can never be assigned a size that is smaller than its DesiredSize.
 When a smaller size is passed to the element's Arrange function then the element ends up having its DesiredSize.
-A control can be made bigger than its desired size, though.
+However, a view can be made bigger than its desired size.
 Note that this behaviour of DesiredSize being a lower limit for the final size is not documented.
 In fact, the documentation states explicitly that the parent container can ignore the DesiredSize and another size.
 So the documentation is - as of 2017-07-03 - incorrect, since only bigger sizes can be used.

-Since the last Measure result imposes such restrictions on the sizes, that basically means that all sizes have to be finalized in Measure.
-Otherwise controls whose width and height are interdependent (like TextBlock) might not be sized correctly.

-In general, it is most helpful to think of a container's Measure call as a function that calculates the actual final size of the container AND also calculates the layout.
-One can think of a container's Arrange function as the function that finalizes and activates the last layout from Measure.

-Obviously this is not quite correct, since Windows does not guarantee that the final size of the container will match the last availableSize parameter from Measure.
-However, in practice that seems to always be the case.
-Also, due to the restrictions that the last DesiredSize imposes on the final size, one can be certain that the container will be at least as big as the DesiredSize.
-So the last layout will always work.

-### ScrollViewer and availableSize

-Some controls (like ScrollViewer) will only work correctly if the availableSize they get in their last Measure call matches the final size of the control.
-If the availableSize is infinite then the scroll viewer will report a DesiredSize that matches its content size.
-And that means that the scroll viewer cannot be made smaller than that anymore - i.e. it will never scroll.

-So, the final Measure call for a control should always get its final assigned size as availableSize.
+This restriction does make sense in a way.
+It forces the parent container to call Measure again with a smaller availableSpace if it cannot deliver the original DesiredSize.
+So this rule ensures that each control gets a chance to adapt to a smaller size.

 ### Do not call Measure from Arrange